-People usually contact me asking for a book, so here’s my recommendations:
+People usually contact me asking for a book, so here are my recommendations:

 Books and videos:

-I co-authored the Held in Hope series of books aimed a Christian children age 3-6 years, exploring experiences of sickness and death and drawing on what the Bible says about them.
-We worked hard to make the books answer questions young children have, and there are a series of online films of each book which you could play to your children.
-There’s two version of each story, one with the story read straight through, and one where the film stops every few pages to ask a couple of questions.
-This is helpful for parents who might struggle to know how to even begin a conversation about sickness and death with their child, and also for those who are grieving themselves, as it’s particularly tricky helping people grieve when we’re grieving ourselves.
+I co-authored the Held in Hope series of books aimed at Christian children aged 3–6, exploring experiences of sickness and death, drawing on what the Bible says about them.
+We tried to ensure the books answered the questions young children have.
+You can purchase the books or watch online films of each book.
+There are two versions of each book, one that reads straight through and the one where it pauses occasionally to ask some questions and help children process.
+The questions will be helpful if like many parents, you struggle to know how to begin a conversation about sickness and death with their child.
+Having a conversation with a child is doubly hard for those who might be grieving themselves.

-The two books I’d recommend are for grieving families are:
+The two books I’d recommend for grieving families are:

-Jesus Still Loves Joe – a book about a child who’s sister has died, which explores grieve and how we are always loved by God no matter how we feel.
+Jesus Still Loves Joe – a book about a child whose sister has died, which explores grief and how we are always loved by God no matter how we feel.

-Sam’s Special Book – a book aimed a Christian children age 3-6 years exploring grieve and how we are always loved by God no matter how we feel.
+Sam’s Special Book – a book aimed at Christian children aged 3-6 years exploring grief and how we are always loved by God no matter how we feel.

 3yo: Mummy, there’s no pain in heaven, is there?

-Me: No. [surprised and delighted that one of the things in the Jesus Still Loves Joe book has obviously be heard!)]
+Me: No. [surprised and delighted that one of the things in the Jesus Still Loves Joe book has obviously been heard!)]

-2yo: Yeah, Jesus, he wipe all the pain away like wiping up milk.
+2yo: Yeah, Jesus, he wipes all the pain away like wiping up milk.

 Me: [stunned pause] Yes, yes!
-Just like wiping up mil [makes mental note of deep theological response!]
+Just like wiping up milk [makes mental note of deep theological response!]

-Three years later, they have just experienced the death of the first person that they had met.
-My now 6yo told me today that it’s harder when someone you know dies, as you have memories, good ones, bad ones and middley ones.
+Three years later, having experienced the first death of someone they knew, my now 6yo told me today that it’s harder when someone you know dies, as you have memories, good ones, bad ones and middley ones.

 We’ve had some very deep conversations about death, heaven and hell, burial and cremation, funerals and what people wear.
 In the middle of these conversations, my 6yo told me: